sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 # Requirements
 ## Events
 Events definition, usage & immutability.
-1. Events are defined with schema.
+1. Events are defined with schema with revisions.
 2. Events are classified with source of event (as BGP, swss, ...) and type of event as tag within that source.
-3. An event is defined with zero or more event specific parameters. ~~A subset of the parameters are identified as key.
+3. An event is defined with zero or more event specific parameters.
+A subset of the parameters are identified as key.
-4. ~~An event is identified by source, tag and key parameters of that event.
+4. An event is identified by source, tag and key parameters of that event.
 This can help identify events repetition.
-5. Events are static (*don't change*) across releases, but can be deprecated in newer releases.
+5. Events schema updates are identified with revisions.
 6. YANG schema files for all events are available in a single location for NB clients in the installed image.
 7. YANG schema files can be set as contract between external events' consumer & SONiC.